 Rice cakes made solely from rice are gluten-free.

-Some varieties incorporate barley, kamut or other gluten-containing grains, so be sure to read the label carefully if you have celiac disease or a gluten intolerance.
+Some varieties incorporate barley or other gluten-containing grains, so be sure to read the label carefully if you have celiac disease or non-celiac gluten sensitivity.

 Additionally, rice cakes are widely available, which makes them a convenient gluten-free option away from home.
-If you find yourself somewhere where your favorite gluten-free products are unavailable, you will likely be able to find rice cakes in any mainstream grocery store.
+If you’re in a place where your favorite gluten-free products are unavailable, you will likely be able to find rice cakes in any mainstream grocery store.

-Regardless, they’re mostly carbs with very little protein and fiber to slow the effect of these carbs on your blood sugar.
+They’re mostly carbs and have very little protein and fiber to slow the effect of these carbs on your blood sugar.